vanish125/gpsdo-fw/README.md

 ### Menu system

 This alternative firmware has a 2 level menu system.
-Moving from one menu item to another is done by turning the rotary encoder, and entering a givem menu (when applicable) is done by pressing the encoder.
+Moving from one menu item to another is done by turning the rotary encoder, and entering a given menu (when applicable) is done by pressing the encoder.

 Here is the menu tree :
 - `Main Screen`: displays the number of detected satellites, the PPB value and the current UTC time read from GPS frame